 Pasta.
 Our favorite one.
 Toss the hot jalapeno pesto into cooked pasta.
 For extra indulgence, top it with shredded parmesan cheese.

 Pizza.
-Turn up the heat of pizza by drizzling over it.
+Turn up the heat of the pizza by drizzling it over it.

 Chicken.
 Baked, grilled, fried chicken works well, like this Cedar plank chicken or cedar plank salmon.
 For plating, place the chicken over a plate and top with a blob of the spicy pesto.
 You may also sprinkle scallion for extra depth.